Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 \subsection{Failure analysis}

 Failure analysis reveals how the model organizes its action space and whether its behavior reflects purposeful policy formation or stochastic imitation.
-The structure, concentration, and regime-dependence of failures indicate whether the model learns a safe manifold—a low-dimensional subspace of the full action space within which high-success control strategies are concentrated.
+The structure, concentration, and regime-dependence of failures indicate whether the model learns a high-reliability action region under the sampled distribution low-dimensional subspace of the full action space within which high-success control strategies are concentrated.
 Figures~\ref{fig:komodo-scenario} and~\ref{fig:komodo-failure} characterize failure modes across scales.

-Figure~\ref{fig:komodo-scenario} contrasts, for each actuation pattern, the number of times a model attempted a given scenario versus the number of times it succeeded within the plus or minus 5\% tolerance.
+Figure~\ref{fig:komodo-scenario} contrasts, for each actuation pattern, the number of times a model attempted a given scenario versus the number of times it succeeded within the $\pm$5\% tolerance.
 Although all three models attempt patterns in broadly similar proportions, reflecting their shared preference for single-bank solutions as shown earlier in Figure~\ref{fig:komodo-actuation}, they differ sharply in the reliability with which they execute these strategies.

 The 1K model (Figure~\ref{fig:komodo-scenario}a) achieves success rates below 50\% across all four actuation classes.
 No reliable strategy emerges; all patterns fail with comparable probability.
 The learned policy is unstructured, undifferentiated, and unstable.
 The model has not learned even the coarse topology of the control action space.